planetfederal/qgis-suite-plugin/doc/gui.rst

 .. image:: multi_publish.png

+This is the same dialog that appears in case of publishing a group, as it was already described.

 Configure the catalog and workspace you want to upload each layer to, and a multiple upload will be executed.